ebukaracer/EzSaverLite/README.md

 ```

 ## How it works
 **EzSaverLite** uses `PlayerPrefs` by default in the Unity editor during development and for all platforms after deployment, except for WebGL.
-In the case of WebGL, it relies on the browser's `local storage` to save and load data.
+In the case of WebGL, it relies on the browser's `localstorage` to save and load data.
 Additionally, when multiple builds of the same project (with the same name) are created, the data persists across those builds.

 ## Samples and Best Practices
-Before deploying your WebGL project, navigate to the menu option: `Racer > EzSaverLite > Import WebGL Save Plugin(Force)` to import or update the Lss(Local Storage Saver) plugin, which will be used for saving and loading in the browser after deployment.
+- Before deploying your WebGL project, navigate to the menu option: `Racer > EzSaverLite > Import WebGL Save Plugin(Force)` to import or update the LSS(Local Storage Saver) plugin, which will be used for saving and loading in the browser after deployment.

-Optionally import this package's demo from the package manager's `Samples` tab.
+- Optionally import this package's demo from the package manager's `Samples` tab.

-To remove this package completely(leaving no trace), navigate to: `Racer > EzSaverLite > Remove package`
+- To remove this package completely(leaving no trace), navigate to: `Racer > EzSaverLite > Remove package`

 ## [Contributing](https://ebukaracer.github.io/ebukaracer/md/CONTRIBUTING.html)
 Contributions are welcome!
 Please open an issue or submit a pull request.